brylevkirill/notes/Deep Learning.md

 >	"Deep neural networks are powerful black box predictors that have recently achieved impressive performance on a wide spectrum of tasks.
 Quantifying predictive uncertainty in neural networks is a challenging and yet unsolved problem.
 Bayesian neural networks, which learn a distribution over weights, are currently the state-of-the-art for estimating predictive uncertainty; however these require significant modifications to the training procedure and are computationally expensive compared to standard (non-Bayesian) neural neural networks.
 We propose an alternative to Bayesian neural networks, that is simple to implement, readily parallelisable and yields high quality predictive uncertainty estimates.
 Through a series of experiments on classification and regression benchmarks, we demonstrate that our method produces well-calibrated uncertainty estimates which are as good or better than approximate Bayesian neural networks.
 To assess robustness to dataset shift, we evaluate the predictive uncertainty on test examples from known and unknown distributions, and show that our method is able to express higher uncertainty on unseen data.
 We demonstrate the scalability of our method by evaluating predictive uncertainty estimates on ImageNet."

 >	"We have proposed a simple and scalable solution that provides a very strong baseline on evaluation metrics for uncertainty quantification.
 Our method uses scoring rules as training objectives to encourage the neural network to produce better calibrated predictions and uses a combination of ensembles and adversarial training for robustness to model misspecification and dataset shift.
 Our method is well suited for large scale distributed computation and can be readily implemented for a wide variety of architectures such as MLPs, CNNs, etc including those which do not use dropout (e.g. residual networks).
 It is perhaps surprising to the Bayesian deep learning community that a non-Bayesian (yet probabilistic) approach can perform as well as Bayesian neural networks.
 We hope that this work will encourage community to think about hybrid approaches (e.g. using non-Bayesian approaches such as ensembles) and other interesting metrics for evaluating predictive uncertainty."

+>	"Adversarial Training to improve the uncertainty measure of the entropy score of the neural network."
+>	"Good uncertainty estimate: calibration + higher uncertainty on out-of-distribution examples."
+>	"Existing bayesian solutions (MCMC, VI, MC-Dropout) are hard to scale and requires significant modifications for training."
+>	"Single network and MC-Dropout can produce overconfident wrong predictions, whereas deep ensembles are more robust."

   - `video` <https://facebook.com/nipsfoundation/videos/1554654864625747/> (1:00:23) (Lakshminarayanan)
   - `notes` <https://bayesgroup.github.io/sufficient-statistics/posts/simple-and-scalable-predictive-uncertainty-estimation-using-deep-ensembles/> `in russian`